The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Rapoport--Zink spaces

-\begin{proposition} For any field $k$ over $\F$, the closed immersion between formal closed subschemes yields an equality of geometric points $\cN_{n,\ep}^{[h]}(k)=\cN_{n,\ep}^{[h],\wedge}(k)$.
-Consequently, these spaces share identical reduced loci. \end{proposition} \begin{proof} In the $\pi$-modular case, this proposition is established in \cite[Prop.
+\begin{proposition} For any field $k$ over $\F$, the closed immersion between the closed formal subschemes yields an equality of geometric points $\cN_{n,\ep}^{[h]}(k)=\cN_{n,\ep}^{[h],\wedge}(k)$.
+Consequently, these spaces have identical reduced loci. \end{proposition} \begin{proof} In the $\pi$-modular case, i.e., when $n=h$, this proposition is established in \cite[Prop.
 3.4]{Wu16}.
 We therefore assume $n\neq h$ and set $\tth=h/2$.
-Following \cite{RZ}, with linear modification to $\cN_{n,\ep}^{[h]}$ as in \cite[Prop.
-2.3]{Pappas2000}, we have the local model diagram for $\cN_{n,\ep}^{[h],\wedge}$:
+Following \cite{RZ} and applying the linear modification of \cite[Prop.
+2.3]{Pappas2000} to $\cN_{n,\ep}^{[h]}$, we have the local model diagrams for $\cN_{n,\ep}^{[h],\wedge}$ and $\cN_{n,\ep}^{[h]}$:

 where all diagonal arrows are smooth of equal relative dimension.
 The right-hand-side spaces are defined in Definition \ref{def:local-model}.